midu16/k8s-resource-collector/README.md

 - Verify RBAC permissions for the resource types
 - Look for errors in verbose output

+**Issue: Deprecation warnings from Kubernetes API**
+- The tool automatically detects and uses non-deprecated replacement APIs
+- Use `--verbose` flag to see which APIs are being used as replacements
+- Example: Instead of `v1/endpoints`, the tool collects `discovery.k8s.io/v1/endpointslices`

+**Issue: Must-gather directory not found**
+- Verify the path exists: `ls -la ./must-gather.local.xxx/`
+- Check for typos in the path
+- Use absolute paths if relative paths don't work
+- Ensure you have read permissions on the directory

+**Issue: "mutually exclusive" error with --must-gather and --kubeconfig**
+- You cannot use both `--must-gather` and `--kubeconfig` at the same time
+- Choose one: either process a must-gather directory (offline) OR connect to a live cluster
+- For live cluster: use `--kubeconfig`
+- For offline processing: use `--must-gather`

 ### Performance Tips

 1. **Use `--verbose`** to see progress and identify slow resources